Cheshire Cat

-The Cheshire Cat (/ˈtʃɛʃər, -ɪər/ CHESH-ər-,_--eer) is a fictional cat popularized by Lewis Carroll in Alice's Adventures in Wonderland and known for its distinctive mischievous grin.
+The Cheshire Cat (/ˈtʃɛʃər, -ɪər/ CHESH-ər-,_--eer) is a fictional cat popularized by Lewis Carroll in Alice's Adventures in Wonderland.
 While now most often used in Alice-related contexts, the association of a "Cheshire cat" with grinning predates the 1865 book.
+He is known for his distinctive mischievous grin.

-It has transcended the context of literature and become enmeshed in popular culture, appearing in various forms of media, from political cartoons to television, as well as in cross-disciplinary studies, from business to science.
-Often it is shown in the context of a person or idea that is purposefully confusing or enigmatic.
-One distinguishing feature of the Alice-style Cheshire Cat is the periodic gradual disappearance of its body, leaving only one last visible trace: its iconic grin.
+He has transcended the context of literature and become enmeshed in popular culture, appearing in various forms of media, from political cartoons to television, as well as in cross-disciplinary studies, from business to science.
+Often he is shown in the context of a person or idea that is purposefully confusing or enigmatic.
+One distinguishing feature of the Alice-style Cheshire Cat is the periodic gradual disappearance of its body, leaving only one last visible trace: his iconic grin.
 He belongs to the Duchess.

 Origins

 The first known appearance of the expression in literature is in the 18th century, in Francis Grose's A Classical Dictionary of the Vulgar Tongue, Second, Corrected and Enlarged Edition (1788), which contains the following entry:

 Cheshire cat.
 He grins like a Cheshire cat; said of any one who shows his teeth and gums in laughing.

 The phrase appears again in print in John Wolcot's pseudonymous Peter Pindar's Pair of Lyric Epistles (1792):

 "Lo, like a Cheshire cat our court will grin."

 The phrase also appears in print in William Makepeace Thackeray's novel The Newcomes (1855):

 "That woman grins like a Cheshire cat."

 There are numerous theories about the origin of the phrase "grinning like a Cheshire Cat" in English history.
 A possible origin of the phrase is one favoured by the people of Cheshire, a county in England which boasts numerous dairy farms; hence the cats grin because of the abundance of milk and cream.

 In 1853, Samuel Maunder offered this explanation:

 This phrase owes its origin to the unhappy attempts of a sign painter of that country to represent a lion rampant, which was the crest of an influential family, on the sign-boards of many of the inns.
 The resemblance of these lions to cats caused them to be generally called by the more ignoble name.
 A similar case is to be found in the village of Charlton, between Pewsey and Devizes, Wiltshire.
 A public-house by the roadside is commonly known by the name of The Cat at Charlton.
 The sign of the house was originally a lion or tiger, or some such animal, the crest of the family of Sir Edward Poore.